ziaur-rehman786/Car-Selling-Website/README.md

 Basically, any modern browser!

+## What's Next?

+The website is fully functional!
+You can:
+- Add more car brands/models
+- Add more features
+- Deploy it to a server
+- Add payment integration
+- Add email notifications
+- Anything you want!

 ---

 ## About

 Created by **Zia**

-This is a portfolio project showing a complete car selling website interface.
-Perfect for learning web development or as a starting point for a real car selling platform.
+This is a complete, fully functional car selling website with both frontend and backend.
+It's a great portfolio project showing real web development skills - not just HTML/CSS, but a complete working application!

 ---

-**Feel free to use this code, learn from it, or build something even better! 🚀**
+## License

+This project is open source and available for personal use.

+**Happy coding! 🚀**